REAP Regiment of Veterans (RRV)

 MICHAEL SNOOK, DIRECTOR OF VETERANS AFFAIRS

-Fellow veterans, as a proud US Army Vietnam Vet I served "in-country" for two years from July 1967 - July 1969.
-Additionally, thirty years later as a civilian communications contractor, I spent a very difficult time over there in 1997 through 1998.
-As a soldier in Vietnam during the 1968 Tet Offensive, fighting for my survival, I believe my life was spared for a reason; to now serve my fellow veterans.
-The battle is not yet over.
+Fellow veterans, as a proud US Army Vietnam Veteran, I served "in-country" for two years from July 1967 - July 1969.
+Having been a soldier who fought and survived the 1968 Tet Offensive, I believe my life was spared for a good reason.
+That reason is to serve my fellow veterans!
+Our battle is not yet over.
 Too many of our brothers and sisters are still hurting and dying.
 They need our help.
 Will you please join us in the battle for their lives? - Michael Snook

 VETERANS VIDEO PROGRAM